 Of all the Asset Classes, Bonds are the most difficult to short.
 So our reads are typically looking for reasons to NOT LIKE Fixed Income rather than needing reasons to LIKE them.
 In other words, we are pro-Fixed Income until we have a very compelling reason not to be.
 Today there is no reason not to like Fixed Income.
 In fact, with positive Fear, and positive Bond Yields, Fixed Income is very attractive at the moment.

 From an econometric perspective, Commodities are primarily impacted by Growth (measured in the Short-Term), Fear and Inflation.
 Economic Growth requires raw materials, Fear causes market participants to flee from risky assets, and Commodities are an Inflation hedge.
-Commodities look fairly unattractive today as a result of positive Fear and negative Short-Term Growth.
-Our Composite Inflation Index is negative, which would normally result in another sell signal for Commodities, but the apparent quantitative easing present in the market mutes this signal.
-Our Gold-specific read on Inflation is also positive, making us long gold at the moment.
+Our outlook on Commodities is fairly neutral today.
+Positive Short-Term Growth (Commodity buy signal) is being counteracted by positive Fear (Commodity sell signal).
+Inflation is currently negative (Commodity buy signal), but quantitative easing in the market negates this factor.

 Copyright © 2019 Ramsey Quantitative Systems, Inc.